BrendonONeill/Gamer-Data/README.md

 A game tracking app

 ## progress
-Firebase was linked and info was shared between the user and the api UI was cleaned up .
+I have the API linked aswell as the database.
+I can add to the database but cant delete right now. there is a few bugs with filtering and game cards information.

 ### Working on
-rewriting use effects as it causing toop many errors or weird layouts.
-Fixing Genre bug.
+Need to look into rerendering when in card information.
+Added React query, need to look into more wasnt working how i wanted.
 Console filter.
 Clean up some bugs.
 should be able to deploy for a test run soon.
-Use React Query to get apis.

 responsive design.
 Add and improve accessibility on website.